 High impact teaching strategies in a relaxed, professional learning environment.

 Cognitive Function: For our brains to engage fully we need to move our bodies and have our sensory needs met.
-Schools cannot possibly provide this in the way The Busy Room can.
+Schools cannot possibly provide this in the way home education can.
 Students may move freely, indoors or outdoors, take breaks, eat, drink, have pets around, dance, turn off the lights, turn up the heating or listen to music while they learn.
 The student decides on the learning environment that best meets their needs.
 It's like before I start to work on this web page I get organised: add light, grab a cuppa, get my glasses and then squat or cross my legs on the chair so my hips don't hurt.
 I look a bit odd but it meets my need and I can focus on the job.
 I believe it's important for students in The Busy Room to be comfortable and able to move freely, in this way the learning can happen.
-Private & Group Tutoring lessons include Brain Gym, based on educational kinesiology, a set of exercises, some meditation and a drink of water are a great way for students to get focused and settle into the lesson.
+Private & Group Tutoring lessons include movement, based on educational kinesiology, a set of exercises, some meditation and a drink of water are a great way for students to get focused and settle into the lesson.

 Nature Deficit Disorder, No Thanks: We all perform better just being able to see nature from our workplace or classroom.
 A nature based learning environment therefore has enormous benefits.
 There is loads of research to show the positive effects of engaging with nature.
 Mental health, physical health and learning are all enhanced through engagement with nature.
-At The Busy Room nature is central to all learning.
-A stroll in the sensory garden, a dash down the forest track, lying in the grass or a swim in the river are all magical ways to enliven the senses and engage the learner.
+In The Busy Room at Naturally Learning nature is central to all learning.
+A stroll in the sensory garden, a dash down the forest track, lying in the grass or a splash of water are all magical ways to enliven the senses and engage the learner.
 Whether you just follow the natural line of inquiry that comes from engaging with nature; spend time to answer the question, start a conversation about the rays of light shining on you or deliberately introduce a non preferred topic, the learning will happen.
 Engagement is learning.
 The questions, observations, quiet reflections and monologue retells are the learning.
 You might get tired of monologues and introduce a 'recount or narrative scaffold' to your English lesson or engage The Busy Room for a Private Tutoring session, and soon and you'll be enjoying the retells even more as in your mind, you check off curriculum outcomes achieved.